Troubleshooting Cloudflare Issues

 If you receive a SpinupWP email informing you that we couldn’t renew your HTTPS certificate, it might be because your Cloudflare Firewall configuration is blocking Certbot requests.
 Certbot is the tool installed on your server which obtains certificates from Let’s Encrypt and auto-renews them.

 The first thing to check is whether “Bot Fight Mode” is enabled and disable it.
-This can be done from the Firewall -> Bots area in your Cloudflare account for the given domain.
+This can be done from the Security -> Bots area in your Cloudflare account for the given domain.
 If it is enabled, you can disable it by toggling the switch to the right of “Bot Fight Mode”.